Tuesday, 02 Dec 2008 07:58 AM

 Before you begin to build a website, you need to determine your website's primary purpose.
 This may sound like a simple task, but it can be very difficult, especially when your business has multiple product lines or revenue streams.
 Most managers have a hard time boiling their goals down to a single action they want their site visitors to take.
 This is precisely why most websites out there fail to draw even a small amount of traffic, and then once they do get a hit, they lose the prospect because they confused her or gave her the impression that the website wasn't fully baked.

 Websites do not need to be large to be effective, but they do need to take two things into consideration.
 First, they need to be responsive to visitors' expectations and give them what they expect to see.
 Secondly, they need to drive visitors to take the desired action for which the website is designed.
-Generally speaking you will want your visitors to take one of the following five actions:
+Generally speaking you will want your visitors to take one of the following 5 actions:

 1. Purchase a product or service